 A Faraday cage may help keep your solar panel system from getting zapped only if it’s not plugged in.
 Otherwise, the E3 pulse will still fry all the circuit boards.

-Several solar companies know just the right thing to offer ample protection from an EMP attack.
+Several solar companies know how to offer ample protection from an EMP attack.

 It protects your solar panel system and offers you much-needed peace of mind.
 Come what may, your solar energy system will survive solar flare, EMP, or any other doomsday event, ensuring you’re never out of energy!